Listicle|February 25, 2026|Francis

 What it does

 BodyBuddy is an iMessage-based accountability service powered by AI.
-You text your AI coach directly through iMessage (no separate app to download), and it checks in on your meals, workouts, and habits daily.
+You text your AI coach directly through iMessage (iMessage coaching paired with a companion iOS app for tracking and your Future You avatar), and it checks in on your meals, workouts, and habits daily.
 It's not a human on the other end, but the AI learns your patterns and adapts its coaching to your life in a way that feels genuinely personal.

 Pricing